v-rgrace/Viva/Viva/glint/setup/copilot-managers.md

    :::image type="content" source="../../media/glint/reports/copilot-up-to-8000.png" alt-text="Screenshot of a Copilot in Viva Glint summary." lightbox"../../media/glint/reports/copilot-up-to-8000.png":::

-2. Use the **View Prompt Guid**e menu to display more prompts, or key in your own question in the box provided.
+2. Use the **View Prompt Guide** menu to display more prompts, or key in your own question in the box provided.

    :::image type="content" source="../../media/glint/reports/copilot-prompt-guide.png" alt-text="Screenshot of the question box in Copilot." lightbox="../../media/glint/reports/copilot-prompt-guide.png":::